jambonrose/django-improved-user/CONTRIBUTING.rst

 request.

 Please remember that this is a volunteer-driven project.
-We will look at the issues and pull-requests as soon as possible.
+We will look at the issues and pull requests as soon as possible.

 Code of Conduct
 ---------------